josephsmithberger/XogotDocs/Documentation.docc/Embedded Game View.md

 ## Limitations

-* **No Keyboard Input**: Games running in Embedded Game View cannot receive keyboard input.
+* **No Keyboard Input**: Games running in Embedded Game View can only receive keyboard input if you close the sidebar and inspector.

   * To work around this, consider adding alternative action mappings in your **Input Map** for any keyboard-bound actions you want to test from touch or gamepad input.